-My crazy life means I have to take things one day at a time.
-No outside challenges needed for me.
+My crazy life means taking things one day at a time—no outside challenges are needed for me.

 This is not the time for me, personally, to do a “plan.”
 I’ll follow it loosely, but I’ll also remember I may have to structure my spiritual growth in a different way – at least for now.
 Maybe when life changes for me a bit, I’ll find the time for a structured challenge.

 Yeah, I’ll continue my normal Bible Study regime.
 Spending regular time with the Lord is a non-negotiable.
-However, when I do it and how I do it is going to be my call…for now.
+However, when I do it and how I do it will be my call…for now.
 I won’t label it “10 days” or “30 days.”

 Do you do “challenges” like this one?